A bridge on Highway 50 is under construction, affecting travel to Gunnison from the west. Learn more here.

 Gunnison

-Gunnison is the epicenter of gravel roads in the Gunnison Valley, and one of the best places in Colorado for gravel biking and bikepacking.
+Gunnison is the epicenter of gravel roads in the Gunnison Valley, and one of the best places for Colorado gravel biking and bikepacking.
 Just three miles from Gunnison, Hartman Rocks boasts access to hundreds of miles of gravel roads through unique high-desert rock formations.
 The dirt roads south of Gunnison form a spiderweb of potential routes that span from Blue Mesa Reservoir to Highway 114 to Monarch Pass.
 The distinctive features here are spiny granite rock formations, small canyons and fields of sagebrush.
 Wildlife, including birds of prey, bighorn sheep and the Gunnison sage-grouse, thrive here.
 In addition to the distinctive sagebrush, many beautiful desert plants and wildflowers are native to Gunnison’s ecosystem.
 Insects, especially butterflies, are a common sight in the spring and summer.

 Pitkin, Taylor Park, Tincup and Ohio City